rspurney/TuxNet/docs/index.md

 ## Local Installation

-The local use of TuxNet requires a 64-bit computer running Mac OS X (10.4 Tiger or later) with Matlab installed **(R2017b ONLY)**.
+The local use of TuxNet requires a 64-bit computer running Mac or Linux with MATLAB installed **(R2017b ONLY)**.

-[HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) must be installed before the TUX tab can be run using TuxNet.
-To install HISAT2, download the correct binary and follow the installation instructions included in the documentation.
-Make sure to add the HISAT2 folder to your MATLAB path.

 To run TuxNet, download all of the files from the [project repository](https://github.com/rspurney/TuxNet) as a .zip folder, and unzip the folder.
 To run TuxNet for the first time using Arabidopsis data, unzip genome.fa.zip (included in the folder).
 Then run the TuxNet.mlapp file.

+[HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) must be installed before the TUX tab can be run using TuxNet.
+To install HISAT2, download the correct binary and follow the installation instructions included in the documentation.
+For Mac and Linux, this will be navigating to the downloaded directory via command line and running 'make'.
+Once this is done, you must copy the HISAT2 folder into the TuxNet-HISAT2 folder and change the HISAT2 folder name to 'hisat2'.
+Otherwise, TuxNet will not be able to find the HISAT2 files.

 More details on running the software are provided in the following manuscript:
 TuxNet: A simple interface to process RNA sequencing data and infer gene regulatory networks